jupyter-on-openshift/jupyterhub-quickstart/README.md

 Providing a Selection of Images to Deploy
 -----------------------------------------

 When deploying JupyterHub using the templates, the ``NOTEBOOK_IMAGE`` template parameter is used to specify the name of the image which is to be deployed when starting an instance for a user.
-If you want to provide users a choice of image, the value passed for ``NOTEBOOK_IMAGE`` can be a comma separated list of image names.
+If you want to provide users a choice of images you will need to set ``wrapspawner.ProfilesSpawner`` as the spawner class for JupyterHub and provide a list of the image choices, in the JupyterHub configuration.
 The list of images will be presented in a drop down menu when the user requests a notebook instance be started through the JupyterHub web interface.

-When multiple choices are available, the user can still only have one notebook instance running at a time.
-If they want to switch which image they are using, they need to use the _Control Panel_ in the JupyterHub web interface to stop the existing notebook instance.
-They can then start a new instance with a different image.

-The name of image should be the name of the image stream in the same project JupyterHub is deployed, including an image tag if not ``latest``, or can be the full image name identifying an image on a remote image registry.

-If you want the name displayed for an image in the web interface when choosing the image, to be different to the image name, you will need to specify the set of images from the JupyterHub configuration.
+Note that the ``wrapspawner`` package is installed by default, so you do not need to use the S2I build method to create a custom JupyterHub image.

 ```
+c.JupyterHub.spawner_class = 'wrapspawner.ProfilesSpawner'

 c.ProfilesSpawner.profiles = [
     (
         "Minimal Notebook (CentOS 7 / Python 3.5)",